 After 16 years in Wellington, it was time for another change.
 In 1995 he was appointed Australian correspondent for One News.
-Aside from one-off events like the Olympic Games, he left the sports desk in 1999, after winning an award from the NZ Rugby Union for his work on the Rugby World Cup.
+Aside from one-off events like the Olympic Games, Williams left the sports desk in 1999, after winning an award from the NZ Rugby Union for his work on the Rugby World Cup.

 Now based in Auckland, Williams began filling in as a newsreader across a range of shows.
 In 2002 he took over as presenter of late night news show Late Edition.
-The following year, amidst staff cutbacks at TVNZ, managed to secure a new gig reading the midday news, and producing sport for Breakfast and Midday.
+The following year, amidst staff cutbacks at TVNZ, he managed to secure a new gig reading the midday news, and producing sport for Breakfast and Midday.

-Williams continues to read the news on early bird show Breakfast, three mornings a week; he was set to continue co-anchoring the prime time 6pm bulletin on weekends until the end of 2018.
+Williams continued to read the news on early bird show Breakfast, three mornings a week; he talks in this interview about working with the complicated, but sometimes "enchanting" Paul Henry.
+Williams co-anchored the prime time 6pm bulletin on weekends until the end of 2018.

-Williams has anchored or reported from seven Olympic Games including Beijing in 2008, for which he won the TP McLean Award for Sports Television.
+He anchored or reported from seven Olympic Games including Beijing in 2008, for which he won the TP McLean Award for Sports Television.
 In 2010 he was chosen to present extended coverage of a remembrance service held in Greymouth, for victims of the Pike River mining disaster.

-Profile published on 24 April 2014; updated on 10 December 2018
+Profile published on 24 April 2014; updated on 10 September 2021

 Infofind - Radio New Zealand Library

-Peter Williams, 'They fired me…then inspired me!’ - New Idea, 18 September 1999
+Peter Williams, 'They fired me…then inspired me!'
+(Interview) - New Idea, 18 September 1999

-Hugh Coley, 'The Sporting Life' (Interview) - The Listener (TV Times liftout) 8 January 1990, Page 29
+Hugh Coley, 'The Sporting Life' (Interview) - The Listener (TV Times liftout) 8 January 1990, page 29

-Rachel Grunwell, 'Williams finds a new wife - and reprieve from axe' (Interview) - The Sunday Star Times, 3 August 2003
+Rachel Grunwell, 'Williams finds a new wife - and reprieve from axe' (Interview) - The Sunday Star-Times, 3 August 2003

-Robin Hartfield, 'Busy Williams drives back to sports frontline' (Interview) - TV Guide, 17 April 1998, Page 93
+Robin Hartfield, 'Busy Williams drives back to sports frontline' (Interview) - TV Guide, 17 April 1998, page 93

 Vicky Tyler, 'Peter's new lease of life' (Interview) - New Idea, 13 July 2002

-'Peter Williams Reaches Major Milestone at TVNZ' (Press Release).
+'Peter Williams Reaches Major Milestone at TVNZ' (Press release).
+TVNZ website.
 Loaded July 2009.
-Accessed 24 April 2014
+Accessed 6 September 2021

 'Peter Williams' (broken link) TVNZ website.
-Original Version loaded 26 February 2002.
+Original version loaded 26 February 2002.
 Accessed 24 April 2014

-Glenda Walsh, 'Early flair for - broadcasting -' (Interview) - The Evening Post, 15 October 1984
+Glenda Walsh, 'Early flair for broadcasting' (Interview) - The Evening Post, 15 October 1984